style-tools/docs/critical-css-generator/README.md

-The Style.Tools CSS optimization widget provides access to an advancd Critical CSS generator.
+The Style.Tools [CSS optimization widget](https://style.tools/) provides access to an advanced Critical CSS generator on any page on the internet, including pages behind a login.

 The widget provides two different Critical CSS generators: